NOTE: This announcement has should be considered deprecated and out of date, as it has been superseded by "Free Hosting for Open Source v2".

 Free Discourse Hosting For Your Open Source Project

-Do you run a popular open source project on GitHub?
-Then you might be eligible for a free, hosted Discourse.
-Your users can log in with GitHub logins and write posts in Markdown, and we’ve got tighter integration planned down the road, too.
+Do you run a popular open source project?
+Then you might be eligible for a free, hosted Discourse + SSL.
+Our tight integration with GitHub automates contributor badges and linking between Discourse topics and GitHub issues.

 - Your project has a clear need for discussions (see FAQ below)